 I went to my favorite books and series that have multiple species and looked at what those authors did.

 Two examples stand out and hopefully illustrate the problem: Tanya Huff, in her wonderful Confederation series, is consistent in capitalizing her aliens and humans alike.
 C.J.
 Cherryh, in the long-running Foreigner series capitalizes none of them.
 Both work in their books.

 In the end, I landed on no capitalization for the species, but capitalization for the political affiliations or origins.

 Kor is an ir’drakhon, from the Ir’drakhon Empire, and Merika is a Demari human.
 In books two and three, the lorca, Ori, is from the planet Lorani…etc.

 It’s probably not something you would notice, unless you read Incursion very soon after reading Insurrection, (“I” words again, sigh).
 But since I’m hoping you will read them close together, you may notice it and be curious.

 And, ahem.
-If you haven’t read Insurrection yet–you can get it free right here…and Incursion is due out in September.
+If you haven’t read Insurrection yet–you can get it free right here…and Incursion is due out next.